 The Wiener Symphoniker is one of the globe’s most prestigious orchestras, regularly appearing at Vienna’s two world-class venues: the Konzerthaus and Musikverein.
-So consider the MQ event a remarkable opportunity to enjoy outstanding musicians for the price of, well…nothing.
+So consider the MQ event a remarkable opportunity to enjoy outstanding musicians at a cost of, well…nothing.

 2020 dates and tickets

 The 2020 concert takes place on the evening of Saturday, May 30.
 I’m not sure of the time yet (it was 8.30pm the previous year).

 No ticket is required.
 However, the central courtyard of the MQ has a limited capacity, so go early if you want a decent view.

 How to get to the concert